In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Scrub or peel the carrot and trim the ends; cut the carrot on the diagonal into ¼-inch-thick slices.

 - Remove any coarse stems from the broccoli leaves; coarsely chop the leaves.

 - In a small bowl, stir together the hoisin sauce base, half the sesame dressing base, and half the fish sauce.
 Add more sesame dressing base and fish sauce to taste.

 Cook your protein and vegetables

 In the same pan used for the zucchini, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Stir in the garlic and cook until fragrant, about 30 seconds.
 Add your protein and season with salt and pepper.
-Cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 3 minutes for shrimp and 3 to 4 minutes for ground meat, tofu, or plant-based chicken.
+Cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 3 minutes for shrimp and 3 to 4 minutes for ground meat or tofu.